 Answer: Id

-- What “L” cognitive psychologist, the author of “Eyewitness Testimony” and “The Myth of Repressed Memory” is often called as an expert witness on memory, due to her history of research into memories and their malleability?
+52. What “L” cognitive psychologist, the author of “Eyewitness Testimony” and “The Myth Of Repressed Memory,” is often called on as an expert witness on memory due to her history of research on memories and their malleability?

 Answer: Elizabeth Loftus

-- What “A” disorder is considered an emotional or behavioral reaction to a stressful event in a person’s life?
-The patient is attempting to reconcile the event, and the disorder is considered excessive if it persists for three or months.
+53. What “A” disorder is considered an emotional or behavioral reaction to a stressful event in a person’s life?
+The patient is attempting to reconcile the event, and the disorder is considered excessive if it persists for three or more months.

 Answer: Adjustment Disorder